uc-cdis/gen3.org/content/resources/user/submit-data/sower.md

 <!---(If you are using cloud-automation, bullets 2 and 3 are done by a [Sower job](https://github.com/uc-cdis/sower-jobs/blob/master/README.md#manifest-indexing).)-->

 - Once these files are indexed, you can create a submission file for the Gen3 graph model.
 You can now choose between two options.
 For the first option, you can link the new data by creating a `core_metadata_collection` entity, linking it to the `data_file` node, and submitting your data files directly to the `data_file` node.
 For the second option, you can create a structured chain of metadata according to the Gen3 graph model to obtain the link to the `data_file` node.
 Then, you can submit the files to the `data_file` node.
 Submission can be done either in Windmill or using the [Gen3 python SDK](https://uc-cdis.github.io/gen3sdk-python/_build/html/submission.html).
-Submission can also be done with just `file_size` and `md5sum` and Windmill should be able to look through the indexd records and link the entity to the indexd record.
+Submission can also be done with just file_size and md5s and Windmill should be able to look through the indexd records and link the entity to the indexd record.
 If you want the files also to be stored in the Gen3 commons bucket, you will need the [gen3 client](https://gen3.org/resources/user/gen3-client/#3-upload-data-files) to upload the files.

 ## 2. Practical example with 1000 Genomes